riko-vision/a-framework-for-sincere-intelligence/en/FRAMEWORK.md

 #### **5. Prerequisites for Use and Demarcation of Responsibility**

 **5.1.
 Consent to the Protocol**
-If a user continues to generate responses based on this protocol, that action itself shall be deemed as the user's **implicit consent** to all conditions set forth in this Section 5.
+If a user continues to generate responses based on this Protocol, that action itself shall be deemed as the user's **implicit consent** to all conditions set forth in this Section 5.

 **5.2.
 Clarification of User Responsibility**
 The user agrees to assume all **legal and social responsibility** for the use of the expression that I generate.